LeDDGroup/scroll-utility/README.md

 # scroll-utiliy
-A highly customizable yet simple utility for scrolling around the page.
+A simple scroll utility for scrolling the page, inside an element, centering elements, and smooth scroll animations.

 ## Installation